 Given the slope and at least one point, the b=y-mx equation is used to find the intercept.

-With the intercept and slope calculated, all the parts necessary to create an equation in slope intercept form are present.
-The slope intercept equation for the line is shown in the calculator graph in one of the quadrants not intersected by the line.
+With the intercept and slope calculated, all the parts necessary to create an equation in slope intercept form are present and can be substituted into the familiar y=mx+b form.